DianaBorrego/Graph-DP-BT-AStar/README.md

 ## Usage

-Generic and reusable implementations for Dynamic Programming (DP), Backtracking (BT) and A* algorithms, presenting a unified graph-oriented view of the reasoning to be followed to solve a single-reduction problem through these techniques.
+Generic and reusable implementations for Dynamic Programming (DP), Branch and Bound (BnB) and A* algorithms, presenting a unified graph-oriented view of the reasoning to be followed to solve a single-reduction problem through these techniques.
 We model a generic extended graph that becomes specific by including information of the concrete problem to be solved.
-The latter is then used as a common input for DP, BT and A* algorithms.
+The latter is then used as a common input for DP, BnB and A* algorithms.
 Such implementations have been developed by paying special attention to well-known good practices in the design of software, such as reusability and use of design patterns.
 We provide 4 case studies.

 ## Support